AmericasDrones - Latest News, Features & Expert OpinionLand

 “In many ways, the Hunter WOLF is a robotic Swiss Army knife as it is built to accommodate numerous modular mission packages.”

-The US Army noted that the S-MET program will select a drone for production in 2027, with the chosen industry partner set to manufacture more than 2,000 units of the vehicle.
+The US Army noted that the S-MET program will select a system for production in 2027, with the chosen industry partner set to manufacture more than 2,000 units.

-Alongside the Ohio-based company, the US Army received bids from Rheinmetall, General Dynamics, Anduril Industries, Hanwha, and Teledyne FLIR to develop the next-generation S-MET vehicle.
+Alongside the Ohio-based company, the US Army received bids from Rheinmetall, General Dynamics, Anduril Industries, Hanwha, and Teledyne FLIR.

 The service announced in September 2024 that HDT and Rheinmetall will be competing in the final phase of the initiative.